athena-consulting/cosmwasm-by-example/block-timestamp-manipulation/Readme.md

 In `state.rs` we have declared a constant global variable `PREVIOUS_BLOCK_TIME`, which is used to keep track of the block timestamp required in the contract.

-During Instantiating of contract we have made the function to recieve funds during instantiation of the contract.
+During Instantiating of contract we have made the function to receive funds during instantiation of the contract.

 Inside `Guess` function which calls `execute_guess` we have conditional statements that states that the caller of the contract needs to send `2 "earth"` coins and another one which states there can't be more than 1 transaction originating from this contract at a given time.